-With respect to (v), barrier free access will be provided to all building entrances, in accordance with Ontario Building Code regulations.
+With respect to (v), barrier free access will be provided to all building entrances (including the proposed lookout terrace), in accordance with Ontario Building Code regulations.

 A.6.3.3.4.2: The City may establish a design review process to review development applications and proposed public initiatives in Areas of Major Change and Corridors of Gradual Change to help ensure proposals support the objective of this plan to achieve excellence in design.